EricKotato/sddm-slice/README.md

 ### Color scheme

 There are many color options.
 In fact, too many.
-So now they are grouped by layers in [color scheme](https://github.com/RadRussianRus/sddm-slice/wiki/Color-scheme).
-Most of them are optional, only mandatory options are from [layer 1](https://github.com/RadRussianRus/sddm-slice/wiki/Layer-1):
+So now they are grouped by layers in [color scheme](https://github.com/RadRussianRus/sddm-slice/wiki/Color-Scheme).
+Most of them are optional, only mandatory options are from [layer 1](https://github.com/RadRussianRus/sddm-slice/wiki/Color-Scheme-Layer-1):

 * `color_bg` - background color.
 Defaults to `#222222`.
 * `color_main` - main color.
 Defaults to `#dddddd`.
 * `color_dimmed` - dimmed main color.
 Defaults to `#888888`.
 * `color_contrast` - color that contrasting to both main and dimmed.
 Defaults to `#1f1f1f`.

+Info about other layers can be found on wiki: [layer 2](https://github.com/RadRussianRus/sddm-slice/wiki/Color-Scheme-Layer-2), [layer 3](https://github.com/RadRussianRus/sddm-slice/wiki/Color-Scheme-Layer-3).

+### Font scheme

+There are also many font options, so there is now [font scheme](https://github.com/RadRussianRus/sddm-slice/wiki/Font-Scheme) too.
+Most of them are optional, only mandatory option is from [layer 1](https://github.com/RadRussianRus/sddm-slice/wiki/Font-Scheme-Layer-1):

+* `font` - overall font.
+Defaults to `Roboto`.

-Info about other layers can be found on wiki: [layer 2](https://github.com/RadRussianRus/sddm-slice/wiki/Layer-2), [layer 3](https://github.com/RadRussianRus/sddm-slice/wiki/Layer-3).
+Info about other layers can be found on wiki: [layer 2](https://github.com/RadRussianRus/sddm-slice/wiki/Font-Scheme-Layer-2), [layer 3](https://github.com/RadRussianRus/sddm-slice/wiki/Font-Scheme-Layer-3).

 ## License